Logo Futurismo

 Climbing Pico Mountain is not for the faint-hearted, but if you are healthy with a strong mind and the will to achieve this goal, no one can stop you from this once-in-a-lifetime experience.

 From the top of Pico Mountain, you will feel like you are on top of the world!
 With a clear sky, you can see all the islands from the central group and the whole island of Pico with the volcano’s shadow.
-This wonderful experience will stick with you for the rest of your life.
+This extraordinary experience will stick with you for the rest of your life.

 Are you ready for this Azorean challenge?